Temporary road closure: 30 Nov – 4 Dec

 - If your need is not life threatening, please do not come into A&E without first seeking advice from NHS 111, a pharmacist or your GP.

 - For minor illnesses or minor injuries go to your nearest urgent treatment centre.
-Our urgent treatment centres are located at Redcar Hospital and the Friarage Hospital in Northallerton.

 - For urgent dental advice call 0300 123 1933.